 Through the Tool Tracking for Friction Stir Welding

 Friction Stir Welding (FSW) is increasingly gaining ground in a variety of critical welding applications.
-Utilizing force sensors mounted on the friction stir welding tool, Vanderbilt inventors have developed a technique to keep a weld tool on track.
+Vanderbilt inventors have developed a technique to keep a weld tool on track by utilizing only force sensors on the friction stir welding tool.
 This technology is especially beneficial in real time corrections for deviations in travel in the case of robotic FSW or "blind" welds.
 The technique is cost-effective in that no additional sensors such as cameras, thermocouples, acoustic emission receivers, etc. are required.

 Intellectual Property Status